CODES-group/opyrability/paper/paper.md

-As a quick illustration of ``opyrability's`` capabilities, the example below available in the [examples gallery of the proposed tool](https://codes-group.github.io/opyrability/examples_gallery/index_example_gallery.html) depicts the operability analysis of a continuous stirred tank reactor (CSTR).
+As a quick illustration of ``opyrability's`` capabilities, the example below available in the [examples gallery of the proposed tool](https://codes-group.github.io/opyrability/examples_gallery/index_example_gallery.html) depicts the operability analysis of a continuous stirred tank reactor.
 In this example, the OI is evaluated for a desired region of operation for the concentration of reactants A and B (as outputs).
 In particular, it is desired to obtain insight on the design and operating region of this process, in terms of the reactor radius and its operating temperature (as inputs).
 Process operability is employed to systematically analyze which designs and operating temperatures are able to